 The beginning of Kentucky State University (KSU) in 1886 is celebrated on this date.
-It is one of over 100 Historical Black Colleges and Universities in America (HBCU).
+It is one of over 100 Historical Black Colleges and Universities in America (HBCUs).

-From its start as a small normal school for the training of Black teachers for the Black schools of Kentucky, KSU has grown and evolved.
-John Henry Jackson was their first president and KSU has become one of the state's unique, liberal studies institution, serving students without regard to their race, age, sex, national origin, or economic status.
-The University was chartered in May 1886, as the State Normal School for Colored Persons, only the second state-supported institution of higher learning in Kentucky at the time.
+From its start as a small normal school for training black teachers for the Black schools of Kentucky, KSU has grown and evolved.
+John Henry Jackson was their first president.
+KSU has become one of the state's unique liberal studies institutions, serving students regardless of race, age, sex, national origin, or economic status.
+The University was chartered in May 1886 as the State Normal School for Colored Persons, only the second state-supported institution of higher learning in Kentucky.

-In 1982, an additional mission was added with KSU aiming to become a major repository for the collection of artifacts, books, and records related to its history of educating black citizens; the Center of Excellence for the Study of Kentucky African Americans (CESKAA) houses that collection.
+In 1982, an additional mission was added.
+KSU aimed to become a major repository for collecting artifacts, books, and records related to its history of educating black citizens; the Center of Excellence for the Study of Kentucky African Americans (CESKAA) houses that collection.